Michelle Wolf Blasts Trump For Skipping Correspondents’ Dinner Again: ‘He Doesn’t Have Big Enough Spine’

 Michelle Wolf, who knows a thing or two about getting under the president’s skin, blasted Donald Trump for deciding to skip the White House Correspondents’ Dinner for the third time.

 On Friday during a press conference, Trump announced that he would skip the event and instead hold a rally.
-He blasted the Correspondents’ Dinner as being too critical of him, saying it was “so boring” and “so negative,” according to The New York Post.
+He blasted the Correspondents’ Dinner for being too critical of him, saying it was “so boring” and “so negative,” according to the New York Post.

-“I’m going to hold a rally because the dinner is so boring and so negative,” Trump told reporters on the South Lawn of the White House, slamming the traditional black-tie event where presidents brace themselves for jokes from comics and journalists.
+“I’m going to hold a rally because the dinner is so boring and so negative,” Trump told reporters on the South Lawn of the White House, slamming the traditional black-tie event, where presidents brace themselves for jokes from comics and journalists.

-Wolf, who hosted last year’s event where her jokes about White House Press Secretary Sarah Huckabee Sanders received a lot of coverage, blasted Trump for deciding to skip the event again.
+Wolf, who hosted last year’s event — where her jokes about White House Press Secretary Sarah Huckabee Sanders received a lot of coverage — blasted Trump for deciding to skip the event again.

-Speaking to Variety on the red carpet for the Power of Women NY event presented by Lifetime, which she hosted, Wolf said that Trump didn’t have the “spine” to laugh at jokes directed at him.
+Speaking to Variety on the red carpet for the Power of Women NY event — which she hosted — Wolf said that Trump didn’t have the “spine” to laugh at jokes directed at him.

 “You got to love someone that just can’t handle being made fun of.
 I think he doesn’t have a big enough spine to attend.
 If a president can’t take someone making fun of them, I don’t really care about them.”